netxms/netxms-doc/admin/object-management.rst

 If zones are enabled, then zone can be changed using :guilabel:`Change zone...` item.
 :guilabel:`File manager` will open agent file manager view.
-By default this view will be empty, to configure it refer to :ref:`agent_file_managment` chapter.
+By default this view will be empty, to configure it refer to :ref:`agent_file_mngmnt` chapter.
 :guilabel:`Upload file` can be used to upload file from server to node.
 This action can be applied simultaneously to all nodes.